-Professor Andrew Waterhouse is the Chair of the Department of Enology and Viticulture at UC Davis, and is widely respected authority on wine and sulfites.
-The following is excerpted from his website:
+Professor Andrew Waterhouse is the Chair of the Department of Enology and Viticulture at UC Davis, and a widely respected authority on wine and sulfites.
+The following is an excerpt from his website:

 - There is no medical research data showing that sulfites cause headaches!
 There is something in red wine that causes headaches, but the cause has not yet been discovered.
 To avoid these common headaches, try drinking less wine, and drink with food.
 It is certainly possible that sulfites cause headaches, but there is no data available.

-- The US requires a “sulfite” warning label and Australia requires a label indicating “preservative 220,” but nearly all winemakers add sulfites, including those in France, Italy, Spain, Australia, Chile, etc. So, the wine you drink in foreign countries contains sulfites, but you just are not being warned about it when purchased abroad.
+- The US requires a “sulfite” warning label and Australia requires a label indicating “preservative 220,” but nearly all winemakers add sulfites, including those in France, Italy, Spain, Australia, Chile, etc. So the wine you drink in foreign countries does contain sulfites, you just are not being warned about it when purchased abroad.
 Survey studies show that European wines contain an average of 80 mg/L sulfites just as in the US.

 Did you know?

-- Two ounces of dried apricots contain roughly ten times the amount of sulfites in a glass of wine
+- Two ounces of dried apricots contain roughly ten times the number of sulfites in a glass of wine

 - White wines typically have slightly higher amounts of sulfites than red wine.